 If you’re doing a project that involves recreating characters that are based on real-life figures (from either past or present-day), your research and reference material is absolutely essential.
 100%.

-And depending on the size of the project, your show may even have a dedicated historical advisor or expert employed just for that reason; to provide authenticity, and yes, help you with your job.
+And depending on the size of the project, your show may even have a dedicated historical advisor or expert employed just for that reason; to provide authenticity and yes, help you with your job.

-I love it when I’m on a period show and there is a historical researcher on the production staff.
+I love it when I’m on a period makeup show and there is a historical researcher on the production staff.
 They sometimes have access to images and resource material that you and I can’t locate online.
 It can be a real treat if this is the case – as they can be invaluable and help save you time as well.

 Using Reference Images Can Help You Achieve The Exact Style or Look The Director Is Going For

 More and more these days, I find the people we work for tend to need to see something in front of their very eyes to understand and grasp what you are attempting to communicate with them.
+Even down to something as seemingly straightforward as dirt colors for war films and the much-practiced, seldom-perfected breakdown makeup!

 Which I find fascinating, considering what a visual field we all play in!